Petter Graver: Early life and career

-He was born in Tinn as a son of politician and accountant Torjus Graver.
+He was born in Tinn Municipality to the politician and accountant Torjus Graver.
 His father was hired as head of accounting in the Norwegian Confederation of Trade Unions in 1933, and the family moved to Bærum.
 In 1954 Petter Graver married Siren Hognestad.
-They had a daughter and two sons, among them the law professor and dean Hans Petter Graver.
+They had a daughter and two sons, including the law professor and dean Hans Petter Graver.

-As a teenager he became active in the Labour Party.
+As a teenager, Petter became active in the Labour Party.
 He became chair of the Workers' Youth League in Bærum, and also board member in Bærum Labour Party in 1939.
 He finished his secondary education in 1940, and had his political career interrupted by the occupation of Norway when the Labour Party was declared illegal.
 He fought in the Norwegian Campaign of the spring 1940, and later fled to Canada where he received pilot training.

 He later enrolled in law studies; while studying he was briefly employed in Arbeidernes Opplysningsforbund.
 He graduated from the University of Oslo with the cand.jur. degree in 1947.